HAMMER: Multi-Level Coordination of Reinforcement Learning Agents via Learned Messaging: Results

+Finally, addressing the problem of ``over-encoding" faced in the previous case, the emitted messages were first processed by a regularisation unit --- RU($m_i$) = Logistic($\mathbf{N}$ ($m_i$, $\sigma$)), to encourage discretization of the messages (by pushing the activations of the communication vectors into two different modes during training, i.e., where the noise is minimized), and then passed to the local agent's network ($\algo$v3).
+Figure \ref{fig:hammercn} illustrates that $\algo$v3 (blue) outperforms all the other cases.
+Hence, using a regularization unit to limit the central agent's action space was essential for learning a better communication policy.
+Using a noisy channel in this manner has been useful in other relevant works too --- differentiable inter-agent learning~\cite{NIPS2016_6042}, training document models~\cite{hinton2011discovering} and performing classification~\cite{courbariaux2016binarized}.
+For our experiments, we used a value of $\sigma=0.2$.

-Second, we used a central agent to learn messages, as described by \algo, and communicated them to the local learners to see if the learning improved. \algo\ performed significantly better than the previous case over a training period of 30,000 episodes, as can be seen in Figure \ref{fig:cn-3}.
-From this experiment, we can claim that results show: (1) \algo\ agents were able to learn much faster as compared to independent local agents, and (2) the success implies that the central agent was able to successfully learn to produce useful smaller messages.
-(Recall that the total global observation vector has 18 real-valued numbers, and our message uses only 4.)
+From these experiments, our results show that: (1) \algo\ agents were able to learn much faster when compared to independent local agents, and (2) the central agent was able to successfully learn to produce useful smaller messages.
+Recall that the total global observation vector has $18 \times 3=54$ real-valued numbers (for 3 agents and 3 landmarks in the environment), and our message uses only 1.

-To help evaluate the communication quality, random messages of the same length were generated and communicated to the independent agents to see if the central agent was indeed learning relevant or useful messages.
-As expected, random messages induce a larger observation space with meaningless values and degrade the performance of independent learners (see Figure \ref{fig:random}).
+To help evaluate the communication quality, random messages of the same length were generated and communicated to the local agents to see if the central agent was indeed learning relevant or useful messages.
+As expected, random messages induce a larger observation space with meaningless values and degrade the performance of independent learners (Figure \ref{fig:random}, orange curve).
 This also supports the claim that the central agent is learning much better messages to communicate (rather than sending random values) as it outperforms the independent learning of agents provided with random messages.
+Note here that the local agents are free to learn to ignore unhelpful messages and independent agents' learning while receiving random messages only degrades performance slightly.